 Stillingia root is one of the ingredients in Hoxsey Herbal Therapy, which is promoted as an alternative cancer treatment.

-To treat cancer as part of the Hoxsey Herbal Therapy
+Cancer as part of Hoxsey Herbal Therapy

 Stillingia is an herb native to the southern United States.
 Its root has been used in traditional medicine to treat syphilis, bronchitis, constipation, hemorrhoids, and skin conditions.
 There are no clinical data to support the use of this herb for any of the proposed claims.